July 12, 2013: From Chicago to Port Washington, Wisconsin

 At last we arrived in Munising and headed straight for Sunset Motel on the Bay.
 We checked in, dropped off some stuff, drove the short distance to the dock, and found a place to park.
 By this time, a long line had formed, and a few minutes after we’d joined it at 6:40 it began to move as people boarded one of the two boats.
 At least we didn’t have to run to catch the boat, so the timing was as perfect as could be — considering the hundreds of miles we’d covered and the limitations that come with having the one overtired driver.

 As for the cruise, the photos tell the story, I hope, of perfect weather and nearly ideal lighting from the setting sun glowing on Pictured Rocks.
 People jumped up and down or stood at the rail, holding up their phones to try to capture the wonder (and probably missing much of it as the boat sped along).
-When the captain reversed the boat into a tiny bay so that we were surrounded by ancient color, I knew the rush had been worth it.
+When the captain reversed the boat into a tiny bay where we were surrounded by ancient color, I knew the rush had been worth it.
 What a glorious end to a long day.